 Gen Z has played the biggest role in the growth of the crypto economy.
 Most of them lack trust in traditional investments and opt for alternatives that promise quicker and better returns.
 Meme stocks and the meme coins such as the Shiba Inu have also created a crypto wave that’s not about to start.
 Lastly, the outburst of NFTs in 2021 gave investors a firm reassurance that digital currencies are here to stay.

 The future is bullishly crypto and more crypto.
 NFTs have just started making waves, and the metaverse is still a work in progress.
 Gambling providers are not being left behind too.
 More people from across all generations are learning about digital coins, and if this is something to go with, the figures reported by Chainalysis will be a mere drop of the ocean in the future.
 On the other hand, we are likely to see tighter government regulation in this sector in the future.
 The US, UK, China, and Japan are already doing major overhauls of their policies to include detailed cryptocurrency regulations.
-Online casinos accepting cryptos also face a future of tight policies, especially related to money laundering and taxation.
+Online crypto casinos also face a future of tight policies, especially related to money laundering and taxation.